General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Introduction

-Several studies have investigated DM-admixed NS within the framework of the single-fluid approximation \cite{Panotopoulos_2017, Arpan_2019, Quddus_2020, harishprd_2021, pinku_prd_2023, pinku_jcap_2023, pinku_mnras_2023, Shirke_2024, pinku_prd_2025}.
-However, an important open question concerns the density distribution of DM inside the star, which remains largely uncertain.
-Since the internal distribution of DM can significantly influence the macroscopic properties and observable signatures of NSs, gaining a deeper understanding of this density profile is essential for constructing realistic models and interpreting astrophysical observations.
-Recently, Kumar and Sotani \cite{Ankit_2025} addressed the issue of DM distribution in NSs.
-They revisited the model originally proposed by Panotopoulos and Lopes \cite{Panotopoulos_2017}, which assumes a constant DM density throughout the NS by fixing a constant DM Fermi momentum-a simplification that has since been adopted in many subsequent studies \cite{Quddus_2020, harishprd_2021, pinku_prd_2023, Flores_2024}.
+In contrast to the gravitational interaction, the non-gravitational interaction assumes that the DM is fully captured within the NS over astrophysical timescales, but they interact with the nucleons via exchanging mediating particles and directly influence the EOS of the NS.
+This method is regarded as a single-fluid approach used for the solving DM-admixed NS.
+Several studies have investigated DM-admixed NS within the framework of the single-fluid approximation \cite{Panotopoulos_2017, Arpan_2019, Quddus_2020, harishprd_2021, Debashree_2021, pinku_prd_2023, pinku_jcap_2023, pinku_mnras_2023, Shirke_2024, pinku_prd_2025}.
+For instance, in Ref. \cite{Panotopoulos_2017}, author explains how DM affects the realistic equation of state in NSs and he kept the DM fermi momentum constant.
+This approach subsequently utilized in many studies by keeping DM fermi momentum constant which alternatively choose a constant DM density inside the NS \cite{Arpan_2019, Quddus_2020, harishprd_2021, Flores_2024}.
 However, the assumption of constant Fermi momentum within a NS is physically inconsistent.
 Given that NSs are gravitationally bound systems with extremely strong gravity, the DM density should naturally be higher at the core than at the crust or surface.
-Motivated by this physically realistic consideration, the present study employs the model of Kumar and Sotani \cite{Ankit_2025}, which incorporates a physically consistent treatment of the DM density distribution and derive their impacts on NS observables.
+Hence, an important open question concerns the density distribution of DM inside the star, which remains largely uncertain.
+Since the internal distribution of DM can significantly influence the macroscopic properties and observable signatures of NSs, gaining a deeper understanding of this density profile is essential for constructing realistic models and interpreting astrophysical observations.
+Recently, Kumar and Sotani \cite{Ankit_2025} addressed the issue of DM distribution in NSs by assuming the DM density as a function of baryon density which reflects a more accurate distribution of DM inside the NS.
+Motivated with this physical realistic consideration, the present study employs the aforementioned model to derive the impacts of the DM on NS structure and dynamics.